Doonesbury (musical): Synopsis

-Reporter Roland Hedley travels to the fictional Walden College to profile a group of students in the graduating class of 1983, the members of "Walden Commune," an ersatz commune started by a diverse group of students in the 1970s: everyman Mike Doonesbury, jock B.D., campus radio host Mark Slackmeyer, stoner Zonker Harris, and B.D.'s ditzy girlfriend Boopsie (Graduation).
-Having spent the duration of college living together, the group are preparing to go their separate ways for the first time in years, with varying degrees of optimism towards their futures: B.D. has been drafted by the Dallas Cowboys; Mike is preparing to propose to his girlfriend, aspiring artist J.J., to whom he also plans to lose his virginity (Just One Night); Mark faces unemployment, as his job at the station ends with graduation; and Zonker, fearful of adult responsibility, escapes into fantasy and looks for excuses not to leave Walden (I Came to Tan).
+Reporter Roland Hedley travels to the fictional Walden College to profile a group of students in the graduating class of 1983, the members of "Walden Commune," an ersatz commune started by a diverse group of students in the 1970s: everyman Mike Doonesbury, jock B.D., campus radio host Mark Slackmeyer, stoner Zonker Harris, and B.D.'s ditzy girlfriend Boopsie ("Graduation").
+Having spent the duration of college living together, the group are preparing to go their separate ways for the first time in years, with varying degrees of optimism towards their futures: B.D. has been drafted by the Dallas Cowboys professional football team; Mike is preparing to propose to his girlfriend, aspiring artist J.J., to whom he also plans to lose his virginity ("Just One Night"); Mark faces unemployment, as his job at the radio station ends with graduation; and Zonker, fearful of adult responsibility, escapes into fantasy and looks for excuses not to leave Walden ("I Came to Tan").

 Meanwhile, Zonker's career criminal uncle, Duke, appears before a federal court after unknowingly selling cocaine to undercover FBI agents in a sting operation.
-Against the counsel of his henchman/sidekick Honey Huan, Duke represents himself, claiming he intended to use the profits for altruistic purposes (Guilty).
+Against the counsel of his henchwoman and sidekick Honey Huan, Duke represents himself, claiming he intended to use the profits for altruistic purposes ("Guilty").

 Back at Walden, Mike and J.J. argue over the phone after she learns that he invited her estranged mother, attorney Joanie, to his graduation.
-Later, Joanie—who once lived at the commune as den mother—arrives with her son, Jeffrey, from her second marriage, and reunites with the Walden Commune crowd.
-Boopsie reveals her plans to become a Dallas Cowboys cheerleader so she can follow B.D. on the road (I Can Have it All), while Mark reveals Mike's proposal plans to the rest of the group.
+Later, Joanie—who once lived at the commune as den mother—arrives with her son, Jeffrey, from her second marriage, reuniting with the Walden Commune group.
+Boopsie reveals her plans to become a Dallas Cowboys cheerleader so she can follow B.D. on the road ("I Can Have it All"), while Mark reveals Mike's proposal plans to the rest of the group.

 Back at the courthouse, Duke is found guilty and sentenced to probation, with the additional requirement that he open and manage a drug rehabilitation center for the next five years.

 J.J. arrives at Walden, only to discover that Mike has meticulously planned out every aspect of their weekend down to the minute.
-Joanie returns from grocery shopping and attempts to mediate the tensions between the two, which only leads to an argument between mother and daughter (Get Together).
-At the campus radio station, Hedley and Mark campaign on-air to get Mark hired by another radio station after he graduates (Baby Boom Boogie Boy).
+Joanie returns from grocery shopping and attempts to mediate the tensions between the two, which only leads to an argument between mother and daughter ("Get Together").
+At the campus radio station, Hedley and Mark campaign on-air to get Mark hired by another radio station after he graduates ("Baby Boom Boogie Boy").

-That night, the members of Walden, Joanie, and J.J. come together for their final meal together, which descends into a roast as they mock Mike's cooking (Another Memorable Meal).
+That night, the members of Walden, Joanie, and J.J. come together for their final meal together, which descends into a roast as they mock Mike's cooking ("Another Memorable Meal").
 Zonker proposes that the group continue living together after graduation, only to realize everyone else is looking forward to moving on with their lives.
 As the evening ends, Duke blasts down the front door with a grenade launcher, announcing that he's purchased the commune to turn into a rehab center.